Sex Abuse In Daycare Centers

 Examples of mandated reporters include social workers, police officers, daycare staff members, and other employees at child care facilities.

-Circumstances under which a report is required vary from state to state.
+Circumstances of child abuse that require a report vary from state to state.
 Usually, a mandated reporter must report any suspected abuse, or they otherwise have a reason to believe that a child has been abused.
 Most states have toll-free telephone numbers for use in reporting abuse or neglect.

 What are the long-term effects of child sexual abuse?